Zaidizz96/data-structures-and-algorithms/src/linkedList/README.md

  ### Linked List Class
  - #### Properties:
    - head: Points to the first node in the linked list.
+   - size: return the size of linked list instantiated.

 - #### Methods: